Skip to content

 This installation is celebrating the lives of loved ones who are no longer with us, each butterfly will represent a loved one.
 It is said that the smallest movement of a butterfly’s wings have the power to change the weather on the other side of the world and by the same token small acts of support have the power to make a big difference.
 The Myton Hospices believe that everyone matters for every single moment of their life.
 They focus on enhancing life when cure is no longer an option, supporting people living with a life-limiting illness and their families.

-To find out more about the Butterfly Effect head over to Myton Hospice's website Welcome to the Myton Hospices.
+To find out more about The Butterfly Effect head to The Myton Hospice's website Welcome to the Myton Hospices.

 Visitors walking along a hedge-lined path with the house behind them in the garden at Coughton Court, Warwickshire